The United States - Federal Copy link

 State of Play Copy link

-The headline: As the fourth largest state in the US for VC investment, Texas is a vibrant hub for VC investment and startup success.
+The context: As the fourth largest state in the US for VC investment, Texas is a vibrant hub for VC investment and startup success.
 Texas’ tech sector contributes more than $469 billion to the State's economy, representing nearly 20% of the total GDP.
 Its three major cities - Austin, Houston, and Dallas - have formed what is known as the Texas Tech Triangle, with each city serving as a major hub for technological advancement.
+The State has a high degree of innovative and entrepreneurial spirit, with no income taxes for individuals or corporations.
+The $500bn “Stargate” AI infrastructure project led by OpenAI, Softbank and Oracle will be based primarily in Texas, with at least 10 of the proposed data centres located in the State.

 The rules: Texas has a reasonably developed approach to AI policy.
 Its AI-relevant rules are strongest on data privacy and deepfake regulation, requiring consent before companies process sensitive data and prohibiting the production and dissemination of political and sexual deepfakes.